mrlb05/Nifty4Gemini/docs/nifty/introduction.rst

 Observations of Titan; GN-2014A-Q-85
 ------------------------------------

+*Note: v1.0.0 has some problems with the final cube merging.* I believe this is because the last step of cube merging does not take into account different RAs and Decs.
+I am hoping to implement a fix in a coming update.

 Once you raise the telluricTimeThreshold to 7200 seconds and turn off the telluric sky subtraction, this data reduction works very well in full-automatic mode.